rahulshankariyer/rahulshankariyer.github.io/README.md

 ### Data Source Used

-12 months of data from 2021
+From the original bike trip data, I chose to do my analysis using the 12 months of bike data from 2021

 ### Data Transformations